Nuoc Mam Chanh (Nuoc Cham)

 How to Make Nuoc Mam Chanh

-1. Finely mince the veggies: Chop the garlic and chilies with the sugar.
+1. Finely mince the aromatics: Chop the garlic and chilies with the sugar.
 You can use a mortar and pestle (best option), chop them finely by hand, or grind them up in a small food processor.

 2. Mix the sauce, rest, and serve: Transfer to a small bowl and stir in the fish sauce, lime juice, and water.
 Let the flavors develop for at least 30 minutes.